 Communication and interaction needs including Autistic Spectrum Disorders Pupils with Communication and Interaction needs may have problems with one or more areas of speech, language or communication; including difficulties in understanding language or in making themselves understood.
 Where there are concerns about a child’s verbal skills or understanding of language, a referral may be made to a Speech and Language Therapist (with parental consent) in order to further understand needs and to gain advice on appropriate provision.

 Autistic Spectrum Disorders (ASD) are a range of complex conditions which may affect social interaction, communication and understanding of the world.
-Where an Autistic Spectrum Disorder is suspected the SENDCo will make a referral to the school nurse who may then refer to other health professionals such as the Child and Adolescent Mental Health Services (CAMHS) to seek a formal assessment.
+Where an Autistic Spectrum Disorder is suspected the SENDCo will make a referral to the neurodevelopmental team or other health professionals such as the Child and Adolescent Mental Health Services (CAMHS) to seek a formal assessment.

 We have rigorous assessment and progress monitoring procedure in place.
 Children are assessed at least termly using National Curriculum levels, teacher assessment.
 Where there is concern that a child’s progress has slowed or stopped or that they are falling behind their peers, teachers with support from the school’s SENDCo, will begin to consider what barriers to learning a child may have and what ‘additional provision’ may need to be put into place to help a child to progress.
 Targets will be set and the additional provision will be reviewed after a suitable period of time.
 A decision will then be made as to whether further provision is needed and whether to add the child to the schools SEND register.